-The Auction insights report lets you compare your performance with other advertisers who are participating in the same auctions that you are.
+The auction insights report lets you compare your performance with other advertisers who are participating in the same auctions that you are.
 This information can help you make strategic decisions about bidding and budgeting by showing you where you're succeeding and where you may be missing opportunities for improved performance.
-The Auction insights report is available for both Search and Shopping campaigns.
+The auction insights report is available for both Search and Shopping campaigns.

-This article explains the statistics available in the Auction insights report, how to find the report and how to set a filter to locate the keywords, ad groups and campaigns that have Auction insights reports available.
+This article explains the statistics available in the auction insights report, how to find the report and how to set a filter to locate the keywords, ad groups and campaigns that have auction insights reports available.

-Descriptions of the Auction insights statisticsImpression share
+Descriptions of the auction insights statisticsImpression share

 Impression share is the number of impressions that you received divided by the estimated number of impressions you were eligible to receive.
 Eligibility is based on your current ads' targeting settings, approval statuses and Quality Scores.
-In the Auction insights report, impression share also tells you the impression share of other advertisers as a proportion of the auctions in which you were both eligible to show.
+In the auction insights report, impression share also tells you the impression share of other advertisers as a proportion of the auctions in which you were both eligible to show.

 Note for Shopping Campaigns:

-- The Product Groups tab will only show impression share for product groups with the volume required for impression share reporting, and then aggregates the impressions at that level.
-So this could be different from the campaign level if there are many low volume product groups.
+- The 'Product groups' tab will only show impression share for product groups with the volume required for impression share reporting and then aggregates the impressions at that level.
+So, this could be different from the campaign level if there are many low-volume product groups.

-- Expect campaign and auction insights to match closely, and use the product groups tab for more granular views.
+- Expect impression share at the campaign level and impression share from the auction insights report to match closely, and use the 'Product groups' tab for more granular views.

-For example, if one of the other participants in your Auction insights report is showing '60%' in the Overlap rate column, this means that in 6 out of every 10 times that your ad showed, an ad from this participant showed as well.
+For example, if one of the other advertisers in your auction insights report is showing '60%' in the 'Overlap rate' column, this means that in 6 out of every 10 times your ad showed, an ad from this advertiser showed, as well.

-For example, if one of the other advertisers in your Auction insights report is showing '5%' in the Position above rate column, this means that the other participant’s ad showed in a position above yours in 5 out of every 100 times your ads showed at the same time.
+For example, if one of the other advertisers in your auction insights report is showing '5%' in the 'Position above rate' column, this means that the other advertiser’s ad showed in a position above yours in 5 out of every 100 times your ads showed at the same time.

-Absolute top of the page rate tells you how often your ad (or the ad of another participant, depending on which row you're viewing) was shown at the absolute top of the page as the very first ad above the organic search results.
+Absolute top of the page rate tells you how often your ad (or the ad of another advertiser, depending on which row you're viewing) was shown at the absolute top of the page as the very first ad above the organic search results.

 For example, if out of 100 impressions, an ad has 10 impressions in which it appears as the first ad above the organic search results, the absolute top of the page rate will be 10%.

-Find the Auction insights report
+Find the auction insights report

 - Sign in to your Google Ads account.

-- Select a specific campaign, ad group, or keyword by selecting the box next to each item.
-Note: you can only select keywords on a single page at a time (unless you run a report for “All”).
+Note: You can only select keywords on a single page at a time (unless you run a report for 'All').

-- Click on Auction insights.
+- Click Auction insights.

-- You'll now be taken to your Auction insights report.
-Note: only keywords and ad groups that meet a minimum threshold of activity will have the Auction insights report.
+Note: Only keywords and ad groups that meet a minimum threshold of activity will have the auction insights report.

-- If you selected a mix of Search and Shopping campaigns or ad groups, you'll need to select the Search campaigns or Shopping campaigns radio button.
+- If you selected a mix of search and Shopping campaigns or ad groups, you'll need to select the Search campaigns or Shopping campaigns radio button.

-Filter your Auction insights
+Filter your auction insights

-To help you locate keywords, ad groups and campaigns that have Auction insights reports available, you can create a filter.
-The Auction insights filter allows you to see at a glance, which of your keywords, ad groups or campaigns have Auction insights reports available to view.
+To help you locate keywords, ad groups and campaigns that have auction insights reports available, you can create a filter.
+The auction insights filter allows you to see at a glance which of your keywords, ad groups or campaigns have auction insights reports available to view.

-- Click the Filter icon above your statistics table.
+- Click the filter icon above your statistics table.

-- Enter the condition then click Apply.
-The table automatically updates to show you your keywords or ad groups with available Auction insights reports.
+- Enter the condition, then click Apply.
+The table automatically updates to show you your keywords or ad groups with available auction insights reports.